n123git/save-tools/README.md

 # save-tools
 Vanilla JS Save tools for the Yo-kai Watch Franchise.
-For documentation on the save system, please look at [save-docs](n123git.github.io/save-docs) - and finally if you have any questions, requests or bug reports feel free to open an issue, pull request or DM me on discord (@n123original).
+For documentation on the save system (including inner workings and data point locations), please look at [save-docs](n123git.github.io/save-docs) - and finally if you have any questions, requests or bug reports feel free to open an issue, pull request or DM me on discord (@n123original).
+These are **entirely** script-based so they can be used in `Node.js` projects if needed

 ## Tool 1: Encryption Manager
-- Used for **Yo-kai Watch 1**, **Yo-kai Watch 2**, **Yo-kai Watch Blasters**.
+- Used for **Yo-kai Watch 1**, **Yo-kai Watch 2** and **Yo-kai Watch Blasters**.
 - Functionality:
   - Checks version encryption (needed for **Yo-kai Watch 2** as encryption varies for v1 vs v2 saves) - an secondary, experimental header metadata parsing method is also provided although it **cannot** guarantee complete accuracy without further research.
     - Also has a header mode to tell if something is a valid *decrypted* `head.yw` for **Yo-kai Watch 2** and **Yo-kai Watch Blasters**.